melissamonk-NOAA/Vermilion_2021/doc/north.md

 - Commercial net: Figures \ref{fig:endyr-selex-COM-NET}, \ref{fig:len-pearson-COM-NET}, and \ref{fig:mean-len-fit-COM-NET}
 - Recreational retained PC: Figures  \ref{fig:sel03_len_timevary_surf_flt4sex1}, \ref{fig:endyr-selex-REC-PC}, \ref{fig:len-pearson-REC-PC},  and  \ref{fig:mean-len-fit-REC-PC}
 - Recreational discard PC Figures \ref{fig:endyr-selex-REC-PC-DIS}, \ref{fig:len-pearson-REC-PC-DIS}  and \ref{fig:mean-len-fit-REC-PC-DIS}
 - Recreational retained PR: Figures \ref{fig:sel03_len_timevary_surf_flt6sex1}, \ref{fig:endyr-selex-REC-PR}, \ref{fig:len-pearson-REC-PR} and \ref{fig:mean-len-fit-REC-PR}
 - Deb Wilson-Vandenberg onboard CPFV survey: Figure \ref{fig:len-pearson-DWV-ONBOARD}  and \ref{fig:mean-len-fit-DWV-ONBOARD}
 - WCGBT survey: Figures \ref{fig:endyr-selex-NWFSC-TWL}, \ref{fig:endyr-selex-NWFSC-TWL}, \ref{fig:len-pearson-NWFSC-TWL}  and \ref{fig:mean-len-fit-NWFSC-TWL}
 - Abrams research survey: Figures \ref{fig:len-pearson-ABRAMS-RESEARCH} and \ref{fig:mean-len-fit-ABRAMS-RESEARCH}
 - SWFSC groundfish ecology survey: Figures \ref{fig:len-pearson-SWFSC-GF-ECOL}  and \ref{fig:mean-len-fit-SWFSC-GF-ECOL}
 - CCFRP: Figures \ref{fig:endyr-selex-CCFRP}, \ref{fig:len-pearson-CCFRP} and Figure \ref{fig:mean-len-fit-CCFRP}

-The WCGBT survey does not sample primary adult habitat types, resulting in a length frequency distribution that appears bimodal and is difficult for the model to reproduce Figure \@ref(fig:lenfits-all), and also reflected in the descending limb of the selectivity around 0.42 for any fish larger than 20 cm (Figure \@ref(fig:endyr-selex-NWFSC-TWL)).
-Fits to the two short-term research fleets (SWFSC GF Ecology and Abrams) are adequate, but ultimately based on mirrored selectivity curves (details in selectivity section, below).
+The WCGBTS does not sample primary adult habitat types, resulting in a length frequency distribution that appears bimodal and is difficult for the model to reproduce (Figure \@ref(fig:lenfits-all)), and also reflected in the descending limb of the selectivity around 0.42 for any fish larger than 20 cm (Figure \@ref(fig:endyr-selex-NWFSC-TWL)).
+Fits to the two short-term research fleets (SWFSC groundfish ecology ecology and Abrams) are adequate, but ultimately based on mirrored selectivity curves (details in selectivity section, below).
 Fits to length composition data from the recreational fleets show evidence of modal progressions due to strong year classes (e.g., the 1984-5 year classes entering the fishery a few years later), do not show evidence of strong patterns in the pearson residual plots, and the model is able to track associated changes in mean length over time.

 The Abrams research fleet and SWFSC groundfish ecology selectivity curves were mirrored to the commercial hook-and-line fleet, which was fixed to an asymptotic selectivity (Figure \@ref(fig:endyr-selex-COM-HKL)).
 Initial estimation of the commercial trawl selectivity resulted in large terminal estimates with large standard errors.
 Therefore, it was fixed to be asymptotic and the peak size and the ascending width were estimated (Figure \@ref(fig:endyr-selex-COM-TWL)).
 The historic net fishery selectivity was estimated with four parameters including a descending limb; fish were fully selected by around 43 cm and by around 47 cm selectivity decreased to 0.6 (Figure \@ref(fig:endyr-selex-COM-NET)).

 All three selectivities for recreational fleets were estimated as domed selectivities (Figures \@ref(fig:endyr-selex-REC-PC), \@ref(fig:endyr-selex-REC-PC-DIS), \@ref(fig:endyr-selex-REC-PR)).
-A number of regulatory changes in the recreational fleets prompted selectivity time blocks, and both recreational retained fleets estimated a large length at full selectivity in the later time block, from 2017-2020, which is consistent with relaxation of depth restrictions in areas of higher vermilion density.
+A number of regulatory changes in the recreational fleets prompted selectivity time blocks, and both recreational retained fleets estimated a large length at full selectivity in the later time block, from 2017-2020, which is consistent with relaxation of depth restrictions.
 Peak selectivity of the discard fleet is around 20 cm, and once fish reach 40 cm, they are no longer selected by the discard fleet.
 There is no size limit on vermilion rockfish and this is assumed to represent angler preference.

-The CCFRP fishes within 150 ft of water to reduce barotrauma-induced mortality and does not observe the larger fish that are seen in the recreational fleets fishing in deeper waters and further offshore (Figure \@ref(fig:endyr-selex-CCFRP)).
+The CCFRP fishes within 150 ft of water to reduce barotrauma-induced mortality and does not observe the larger fish that are seen in the recreational fleets fishing in deeper waters (especially once depth restrictions were relaxed in 2017) and further offshore (Figure \@ref(fig:endyr-selex-CCFRP)).
 The estimated length composition fits vary by year, with the early years expecting larger fish than were observed and the more recent years (2015-2020) expecting smaller fish, likely from the larger 2013-2014 year classes.